 Celebrate small changes by recognizing every time you have made a small change in the right direction.
 If a few days have gone by and you haven’t had self-deprecating thoughts, celebrate this small win and work towards having longer days without such thoughts.

 It’s true your parenting may not have been perfect.
 However, if you blame your bad behavior and habits on your parenting all the time, you are shifting blame.
 You fail to take responsibility for your life.
 Don’t blame your parents for your problems.
+You can learn to become accountable for your life.

 Recovering and reparenting yourself is not about blaming others for all the things going awry in your life.
 Instead, it is about deciding your life is your own, your past does not define you and you take charge of your life.
 You choose the future you want and take charge of creating the life you want.